justice-rage/wagtail-crx-snipcart-template/README.md

 # Wagtail CRX Snipcart Template

 This project integrates [Wagtail CRX](https://docs.coderedcorp.com/wagtail-crx/) and [Snipcart](https://snipcart.com/).
-Allowing individuals to get a robust e-commerce store off the ground quickly.
+My purpose for creating this is twofold.
+I realized that creating an e-commerce store in one of my favorite technology ecosystems took a lot of work, so I changed that.
+Secondly, I often have ideas, but they aren't worth anything unless you validate them.
+This template will help others out there validate their ideas quickly and affordably.

 ![Cover image of a cute animated bird shopping in a store](README_media/bird-gone-shopping-background-1600x900.png)